History of ice hockey: Precursors

 In that same era, the Mi'kmaq, a First Nations people of the Canadian Maritimes, also had a stick-and-ball game.
-Canadian oral histories describe a traditional stick-and-ball game played by the Mi'kmaq, and Silas Tertius Rand (in his 1894 Legends of the Micmacs) describes a Mi'kmaq ball game known as tooadijik.
+Oral histories describe a traditional stick-and-ball game played by the Mi'kmaq, and Silas Tertius Rand (in his 1894 Legends of the Micmacs) describes a Mi'kmaq ball game known as tooadijik.
 Rand also describes a game played (probably after European contact) with hurleys, known as wolchamaadijik.
 Oochamkunutk was the name used by the Mi'kmaq to describe their own stick and ball game which they played on the ice while alchamadyk was what the Mi'kmaq called the new the game of "hurley on ice" which was played by others around the province during the same period.
 Of particular note among influential Mi'kmaqs is Joe Cope ("Old Joe"), a Mi'kmaq elder known for his talent for carving what became one of the earliest types of ice hockey sticks used.
 Cope once stated, "Long before the pale faces strayed to this country, the Mi'kmaqs were playing two ball games, a field game and an ice game."
 Sticks made by the Mi'kmaq were used by the British for their games.

-In December 2021, Mark Grant nominated the Mi'kmaq First Nation to the Hockey Hall of Fame for their development of an ice-adapted stick that was already in use in Halifax prior to the arrival of British colonists on June 21, 1749.
-Grant notes that the Mi'kmaw have traditionally been described as mere craftsmen of hockey sticks, when in fact their contribution is much greater, as they introduced the ice hockey stick’s prototypical "flat thin blade."
-At the same time, he reached out to Canada's Governor General, whose office was involved in the introductions of the Stanley Cup and Campbell Cup.
-In his email to the Governor General, he noted that the Mi'kmaw's epic contributions to Canadian ice hockey have been known since 1872, yet no Canadian institution has formally recognized them for this well-known legacy.
-In 2023, Grant also sent group emails to Halifax's city council and the mayor's office, suggesting that they formally recognize the local Kjipuktuk Mi'kmaw and their partners, the settlers of Halifax and Dartmouth, for their immense contributions to Canadian and Nova Scotia culture through ice hockey.